 Hannah Neuhauser

-Hannah Neuhauser is a Doctorate Student in Musicology at University of Texas at Austin.
+Hannah Neuhauser is a Lecturer in Musicology at University of Texas at Austin.
 Her research interests include children’s media and film music.
 Neuhauser has presented her scholarship at numerous national conferences, including the American Musicological Society, Music and the Moving Image, and Popular Culture Association.
-She currently serves as the Intern for the AMS Childhood and Youth Study Group and the Student Forum Co-Chair (2022-24) for the Society of American Music.
+She currently serves as the Co-Chair for the AMS Childhood and Youth Study Group as well as for the AMS Pedagogy Studies.